laila12399/lailascoaching/content/how-to-protect-from-school-bullying-and-bully-proof-your-child.md

 *What is there to protect bullying victims from?*

-Instead of the momentary uncomfortable bullying experience, It seems to be the victim’s self-blaming belief that their input caused the bullying is what has been shown to be the most detrimental.
+Instead of the momentary uncomfortable bullying experience, what seems to be the most detrimental is the victim’s self-blaming belief that their input caused the bullying.

 With this understanding, in order to protect someone from bullying victimization, which they might inevitably face, the focus should be on the victim’s emotional reaction.

-At the center is an individual’s social goal, what their general social intention is.
-This can facilitate or hinder stable security in oneself, affecting personal traits and life expertise.
+At the root of this, is the individual’s social goal, and what their general social intention is.
+This can facilitate or hinder long-term security in themselves, affecting their traits and life experience.

-**Self-compassionate social goals have been linked to secure and connected feelings white self-image social goals have been linked to loneliness and afraid feelings.**[^1]
+**Self-compassionate social goals have been linked to secure and connected feelings while self-image social goals have been linked to loneliness and afraid feelings.**[^1]

 ## :busts_in_silhouette: The Two Social Goals